Upcoming Classes and Workshops

 Cape Cod Art Center

 Photographing sports requires an entirely different skillset (and mindset!) from photographing landscapes, still lifes, or portraits!
-From noon until around 2:30pm we’ll explore an overview of equipment, techniques, and psychology needed to photograph fast moving action.
-We’ll then head out into the field to photograph the Massachusetts Wolves vs. the Connecticut Flyerz at 3:00 p.m.
-On Tuesday from 7:00-8:00pm we’ll have the opportunity to review and discuss your images online via Google Meet.
+On the first Tuesday night we’ll explore an overview of equipment, techniques, and psychology needed to photograph fast moving action.
+For those registered for both, we’ll put our learning into action during the Figawi race on Saturday (see next entry).
+The following Tuesday night we’ll have the opportunity to review and discuss your images online via Zoom or Microsoft Teams. -

 Classes, Workshops, Talks, and Mentoring